ibm-cloud-docs/key-protect/kur.md

 ### Scan for Key Protect Dedicated instances only
 {: #kur-scan-kp-dedicated}

-You can filter the scan to only include dedicated Key Protect instances.
+You can filter the scan to include only Key Protect Dedicated instances.

 ```sh
 ./<kur-binary> --service kms --service-type dedicated